Antoinette J. Citizen

 The Sims Needs Meter: Part 1

-Posted in Arduino, Sims Needs Meter by antoinettejcitizen on 05/05/2011
+Posted in Arduino, experiments, Sims Needs Meter by antoinettejcitizen on 05/05/2011

 This is my very poor attempt at drawing my next project.
 Basically I am making an electronic Sims Needs meter that I will strap to my arm.
 If you haven’t played sims, the needs meter is basically a health bar for different ‘needs’ the sim has.
 It looks like this: